Subaru Legacy Common Problems and Solutions

 Problem:

-The engine has started to misfire, and you can hear a ticking sound when the engine is running.
+The engine has begun to misfire, and a ticking sound can be heard when it is running.

 Solution:

-Have a look at your engine valve springs, which are likely to have fractured.
-If so, order a new set of valve springs from BreakerYard and carefully install the new ones.
+Check your engine valve springs, as they might have fractured.
+If that's the case, order a new set of valve springs from BreakerYard and install them carefully.

 Difficulty level